 CBD is considered to be undetectable in saliva or urine tests, though there remains a possibility that the small trace amounts of THC may be detected.
 All of our products comply with all regulations regarding minimal THC content, and our full-spectrum hemp oil contains less than 0.2% of THC by volume, as required by law.
 However, if you are subject to regular drug screening, we recommend you check with your employer.

-All our products are vegan and gluten free except our caramels which contain honey propolis.
+All our products are vegan and gluten free except Omega 3-6-9 Fish Oil Capsules, CBD Plus 3% Balm which contains Bee Wax and Caramels which contain honey propolis.

 Yes, all our products are free from nuts except our massage oil and soap which have Almond oil in them.